FAQ

 Where can I find information about the trails my permit allows me to ride?

 Our free app QuadON shows you all the trails covered by an OFATV permit in Ontario; if it’s on the app and open, you are welcome to ride it.
-The QuadON map may also be viewed at www.quadon.ca.
-Additionally, your OFATV annual permit also allows you to ride in New Brunswick, Nova Scotia and PEI at no further cost.
+The QuadON map may also be viewed at quadon.evtrails.com.
+Additionally, your OFATV annual permit also allows you to ride in Nova Scotia and PEI at no further cost.

 Are there additional benefits to being an OFATV member?